 The following conventions are used in this manual: <> Angle brackets that contain numbers separated by an ellipsis represent a range of values associated with a bit or signal name-for example, AO <30>.
-This icon denotes a note, which alerts you to important information.
-This icon denotes a caution, which advises you of precautions to take to avoid injury, data loss, or a system crash. bold Bold text denotes items that you must select or click in the software, such as menu items and dialog box options. italic Italic text denotes variables, emphasis, a cross-reference, or an introduction to a key concept.
+This icon denotes a note, which alerts you to important information. bold Bold text denotes items that you must select or click in the software, such as menu items and dialog box options.
+Bold text also denotes parameter names. italic Italic text denotes variables, emphasis, a cross-reference, or an introduction to a key concept.
 Italic text also denotes text that is a placeholder for a word or value that you must supply. monospace Text in this font denotes text or characters that you should enter from the keyboard, sections of code, programming examples, and syntax examples.
 This font is also used for the proper names of disk drives, paths, directories, programs, subprograms, subroutines, device names, functions, operations, variables, filenames, and extensions.
-NI 1427 NI 1427 refers to the NI PCIe-1427 image acquisition device.
+NI 1426 NI 1426 refers to the NI PCI-1426 image acquisition device.